 Treatment will vary depending on the condition, but the vet will treat the actual eye problem that's causing the conjunctivitis (for example, entropion or glaucoma) and, in the meanwhile, will prescribe something to soothe the symptoms of the conjunctivitis.

-Treatment usually involves flushing or washing the eye with a mild eye wash, preferably prescribed by your vet, but you can buy over-the-counter treatments too.
+Treatment for canine conjunctivitis caused by an allergy usually involves flushing or washing the eye with a mild eye wash, preferably prescribed by your vet, but you can buy over-the-counter treatments too.

 Your vet may also recommend antibacterial eye drops (with or without steroids, depending on how serious the condition is) to help reduce any inflammation.

 He may also test for allergies to determine what's causing the allergy so that you can remove it from your pet's environment.

 For scratches, abrasions or irritants, soothing eye drops may be all that is necessary.